Guides

 • Make your stories beneficial to the readers — Best articles are reader-oriented.
 For example, the best travel articles focus on activities or attractions the readers are interested in.
 As a result, they make the readers feel as if they’re visiting a particular place in the South that’s being described:

-Think about what your readers would be the most interested in while reading.
-Then give them exactly that in your article.
+Think about what your readers would be the most interested in while reading, then give them exactly that in your article.
 The editors will take note of this.

 FAQ